The 2nd Global Conference on Women's Studies

 One-day city tour free of charge

-We look forward to seeing you all on December 18 to 20, 2020 in lively Oxford.
+We look forward to seeing you all on June 10 to12, 2021 in lively Berlin.